 I have just returned from a short trip to Kenya and Tanzania.
 The former was returning to Nairobi and visiting the highland area around Nanyuki whilst in Tanzania it was a familiarisation trip to Zanzibar.

 Yellow Fever.
 Yes, you do need to have the inoculation certificate.
 I was checked on arrival in both Kenya and Tanzania.
 My certificate, now valid for life and no longer 10 years, is stapled into my passport so I can’t go abroad without it.
-As I was in the highlands area of Kenya malaria was not an issue although I took Malarone for Tanzania which in hindsight was probably overkill as a; I didn’t not encounter one mosquito and b; the locals assure one there is no malaria.
-However, there is malaria on coastal Tanzania and I’m very happy to play safe and not get the killer disease.
-Do remember that if you are in a malaria area or have come back from one and should you experience flu like symptoms assume its malaria and go to a hospital (or local doctor) and get tested for malaria.
+As I was in the highlands area of Kenya malaria was not an issue although I took Malarone for Tanzania which in hindsight was probably overkill as a; I didn’t not encounter one mosquito and b; the locals assure one there is no Malaria.
+However, there is Malaria on coastal Tanzania and I’m very happy to play safe and not get the killer disease.
+Do remember that if you are in a Malaria area or have come back from one and should you experience flu like symptoms assume it's Malaria and go to a hospital (or local doctor) and get tested.

 Tanzania - Zanzibar